 Children become readers through their exposure to rich and varied texts.
 Their passion is nurtured through opportunities to share books with their peers and with adults at school and at home.

 Early reading skills are developed at Langrish from day one, across the curriculum and in close partnership with parents.
-Ten-minute daily phonics sessions, based around DFE-approved systematic synthetic phonics programmes, run across the Infant classes, with targeted focus groups or interventions for any child needing additional support.
+Ten-minute daily phonics sessions, based around a DFE-approved systematic synthetic phonics programme, runs across the Infant classes, with targeted focus groups or interventions for any child needing additional support.
 Learning is then reinforced and embedded through a text-rich environment, including books specifically linked to the current phonics phase, the sharing of class stories, and individual reading and library books which are taken home and shared.
 Learning key words is a crucial step in developing confidence and fluency in reading.
 These are introduced during the Autumn Term in Year R, shared with parents through class web pages and sent home to be practised alongside book-banded reading books.
 Key words, tricky words and high-frequency words also appear on each class’ Word Wall in an order consistent with that in which they will be encountered by the children as they progress through the book bands.
 The Word Wall’s colour-coded borders make clear the vocabulary expected at each reading level, helping the children to strive for their next target, as well as being able to see and celebrate the progress and achievements on their own reading journey.

 As the children's reading progresses, our focus is on developing higher-order reading skills such as inference and deduction, skimming and scanning and the ability to read texts critically.
 In addition to shared analysis of reading material in curriculum lessons, children continue to participate in daily, whole-class guided reading sessions where the development of vocabulary and inference skills are a priority; in these sessions, texts are selected at a higher level than might be read independently to provide appropriate challenge.
 Where necessary, specific phonic support is used to develop children’s reading skills through the use of interventions such as Sound Routes.